Exercise Armageddon: Interim Report of Planning Board on Northern Ireland Operations

 In September 1969, an Irish Army document was drawn up called, Interim Report of Planning Board on Northern Ireland Operations.
 It outlined their concept for feasible military operations within Northern Ireland.
 The army's planners accepted that it had "no capability to engage successfully in conventional, offensive military operations against the security forces in Northern Ireland" to protect the Catholic minority from loyalist mobs.

 The plan called for units of specially trained and equipped Irish commandos to infiltrate Northern Ireland and launch guerrilla-style operations against the Belfast docks, Aldergrove airport, the BBC studios, and key industries.
 The campaign would start in Belfast and the northwest, so as to draw the bulk of security forces in Northern Ireland away from the border areas, and turn their attention to the guerrilla campaign.
 The Irish Army would then invade with four brigades operating in company-strength units to occupy the Catholic-majority towns of Derry and Newry, and contain any remaining security forces in those areas.
 The Irish Army Transport Corps did not have enough resources to transport all of the necessary forces to the conflict zone, and the plan suggested hiring buses from CIÉ.
 For political reasons, the Republic would not formally declare war when the operation started.

-Only 2,136 troops out of 12,000 in the army were at actual combat readiness.
 The operation would leave the Republic of Ireland exposed to "retaliatory punitive military action by United Kingdom forces".
 The plan included a warning that: "The Defence Forces have no capability of embarking on unilateral military operation [sic] of any kind … therefore any operations undertaken against Northern Ireland would be militarily unsound."